tboerger/darwin-config/README.md

 to execute `csrutil disable`, after rebooting into the regular system you can check with `csrutil status` if it's still disabled.

+Generally it's a good idea to install all apps from the store which have been bought, especially Xcode, otherwise it fails to build macOS applications.

 ## Osiris

 ### Bootstrap